DSCN2645

 Whole foods will remain whole for many months.
 Entry points for bacteria are key to decomposition.
 The more you chop and turn, the faster decomposition happens.

-What not to compost:
+CAVEATS What not to compost ever:

 Anything greasy